TheImagingSource/tiscamera/doc/pages/gstreamer.rst

 ``video/x-bayer,format=gbrg,width=640,height=480,framerate={6875/3136,3/1,4/1,5/1,6/1,7/1,8/1,9/1,10/1,11/1,12/1,13/1,14/1,15/1,16/1,17/1,18/1,19/1,20/1,30/1,40/1,50/1,60/1,70/1,80/1,90/1,100/1,150/1,200/1,250/1,61875/238}``

-Ranges can only be encountered when using GigE cameras.
+Ranges only need to be dealt with when using GigE cameras.

 Possible formats
 ----------------